 IntroductionIon exchange resins are polymers onto which functional groups are attached.
-We will examine here the chemical structure of the resin matrix and of the functional groups and the overall chemical process or ion exchange resins production.
+We will examine here the chemical structure of the resin matrix, the functional groups and the overall chemical process or ion exchange resins production.

 Resin matrixAbout 90 % of all ion exchange resins are based on a polystyrenic matrix.
 The "building block" used to make this plastic skeleton is styrene monomer, an aromatic compound also called vinylbenzene.
 Below are the chemical formulas:

 The resulting linear polymer chains are entangled together, but have little physical strength: they are relatively soft, and after activation they would probably dissolve in water.
 To give the polymer a more stable tri-dimentional structure, the polystyrene chains are cross-linked with another molecule at the time of polymerisation.
 The cross-linking molecule must be able to polymerise at two or three ends.
 The most common cross-linker is divinylbenzene (abbreviated as DVB).